postcss/postcss-calc/README.md

 #### `precision` (default: `5`)

-Allow you to definine the precision for decimal numbers.
+Allow you to define the precision for decimal numbers.

 ```js
 var out = postcss()